kshannn/clinics-near-me/README.md

 * White font is generally used to contrast with the darker color scheme.
 This is to make it easier to read for users, where majority are presumed to be in their middle adulthood.

-Font
+_Font Choice_
 * The font used for the brand name is in san-serif to match the brand logo
 * Font size is set to be big to allow users to see better.
 * The use of san-serif makes words easier to read, which can be important for older users.

-Icons in place of markers
+_Icons in place of markers_
-* Instead of using the custom marker designs provided by Leaflet, the markers are replaced with icons that matches the marker (e.g. pharmacy markers are represented with a pill icon).This makes it easier to make the association using the customized icons.
+* Instead of using the marker designs provided by Leaflet, the markers are replaced with icons that matches the marker (e.g. pharmacy markers are represented with a pill icon).This makes it easier to make the association using customized icons.
 * Colors used for the icons are also selected to match the brand logo for consistency.

 ## **Features**